Understanding Kona Coffee Grades and Rating System

 Now that you’ve read our guide and are a Kona coffee PRO, the power of the ‘Kona style’ buzzword used by blends and scam coffees won’t affect you.
 You know what the real thing is.
 Just make sure to learn the best method for brewing Kona coffee and you’re good to go.

 The best Kona coffee is made from type I beans that meet the ‘Extra Fancy’ requirements or from type II beans that meet the Peaberry number 1 standards.
-These are the highest quality beans in both categories, meaning that only the beans that meet the strictest requirements of size, color, moisture and amount of defects can be labeled as such.
+These are the highest quality beans in both categories, meaning that only the beans that meet the strictest requirements of size, colour, moisture and amount of defects can be labelled as such.